Sragen United F.C.

-Sragen Football Club (also known as Sragen United) was an Indonesian football team based in Sragen, Central Java.
-Sragen FC played at Liga 2 Indonesia.
-Sragen FC previously named Laga FC, after a businessman Sragen, Indika Wijaya Kusuma buy Laga FC of PT Laga Nusantara Mandiri worth IDR 5 billion, Laga FC switch homebase to Sragen, and changed its name to Sragen United at February 27, 2017.
+Sragen United Football Club (also known as Sragen United) was an Indonesian football team based in Sragen, Central Java.
+They currently compete in the Liga 4 Central Java Zone.

 History

 Laga FC

 Laga FC playing at the professional level Liga Indonesia Premier Division after promotion from Liga Nusantara 2014.
 At the beginning of the Laga FC containing the majority of players - players East Java Pra PON contingent.
 When appearing in the Liga Indonesia Premier Division, Laga FC coached, Uston Nawawi under the leadership of Chairman Dr. Wardi Azhari Siagian.
 Accomplishments ever achieved for the name Laga FC is a runners-up Liga Nusantara 2014.
 When he was named Laga FC, the club is well known as a nomadic club in the face of 2016 Indonesia Soccer Championship B. The club had suffered some embarrassing things related homebase, including failing to hold the inaugural match of counter Persik Kediri May 1, 2016, in Stadium Merdeka, Jombang.
 There are at least three (3) the city which is the home base in one season by Laga FC, namely Surabaya, Jombang, and Kota Batu.
 The last time Laga FC match live at the stadium Brantas, Kota Batu.